codazoda/globalprotectswitcher/README.md

 permissions.
 These are necessary in order for the application to automatically open and close GlobalProtect.

-## Log out and then back in to OS X
+## Log out and then back in to Mac OS

-You should log out of OS X and then log back in to make sure that the application starts and is working.
+You should log out of Mac OS and then log back in to make sure that the application starts and is working.

 ## The Files